dadyownes15/torch-weighttracker/README.md

 # torch-weighttracker

-PyTorch tools for tracking structured weight sparsity, regularization signals, and bit-operation estimates in neural network modules.
+Package for tracking structured weight sparsity, regularization signals, and bit-operation estimates in torch modules.

-The public API is centered on `WeightTracker`:
+The API is centered on `WeightTracker`:

 ```python
 import torch